Pranav322/portfolio-v3/README.md

 ---

-Made with ❤️ using Next.js + Tailwind + Framer Motion
+Made with ❤️ and chatgpt